-The above 3 models are not yet in use and new courses using them will be announced via our mailing list and social media pages as well as appearing on this website.
+Courses using these new models will be announced via our mailing list and social media pages as well as appearing on this website.
 The individual web page for each course will contain details of the method of delivery.

 Q.10 Will I receive a printed diploma and will I be able to use letters after my name?

 A.10 All UK College of Holistic Training graduates will receive a handsomely printed certificate or diploma suitable for framing.
 Most courses will have designatory letters which can be used after the student's name, for example Dip.
 S.M.R. for the Diploma in Stress Management and Relaxation.
 If you subsequently join a professional association, you will be able to use whatever letters are permitted by the association for your grade of membership.

 Q.11 What is required to practise counselling, life coaching or psychotherapy in the UK?